 Officials with Legacy Traditional School say they contacted the Queen Creek Police Department regarding the incident just after 8:30 a.m.
 When officers arrived at the school, Legacy Traditional staff had already moved the child away from other students.

 Police confiscated the weapon and placed extra officers at the school.
-The case will be submitted to the county attorney's office.

 Legacy Traditional Schools officials released a statement about the incident, saying the principal was placed on administrative.